Oven Roasted Broccoli Salad

 - 2 tbsp avocado oil

-- 1 celery stalk, sliced on a bias
+- 1 celery stalk, sliced on a diagonal

 - Preheat your oven to 425°F and place a rack on the top shelf; Line a broiler pan with parchment paper.